Robust adaptive variable selection in ultra-high dimensional linear regression models

 \subsection{Simulation Settings}

-The data are generated from the LRM (\ref{1.1}) following an interesting set-up, similar to the one considered in Zou and Li (2008, \cite{Zou3}).
-We set the sample size $n=100$, the true error standard deviation $\sigma_0 = 0.5$, and choose the number of explanatory variables to be $p=500$ and $p=1000$.
-Two different scenarios are considered for the true sparse regression coefficients $\boldsymbol{\beta}_0$ as follows: \begin{itemize} \item Setting A: Only three true coefficients are not null. $\boldsymbol{\beta}_0 = (3, 1.5, 0, 0, 2, \boldsymbol{0}_{p-5}).$ \item Setting B : A more challenging scenario obtained by modifying the precedent Setting A, where we triplicate the number of nonzero coefficients along the first 60 components.
-We divide the first 60 components into continuous blocks of size 20, and assign the coefficient values $(3, 1.5, 0, 0, 2, \boldsymbol{0}_{15})$ to each block.
-Thus, the true model is here made up of nine important covariates. \end{itemize} Rows of the design matrix $\boldsymbol{X}$ are drawn from the normal distribution $\mathcal{N}\left(\boldsymbol{0, \boldsymbol{\Sigma}}\right)$, where $\boldsymbol{\Sigma}$ is a positive definite matrix of Toeplitz structure, with the $(i,j)$-th element being $0.5^{|i-j|}$.
-To study the robustness of the method, we additionally modify these (pure) data by two type of contamination as follows: \begin{itemize} \item $Y$-outliers : We add random observations, drawn independently from a normal distribution with mean $20$ and standard deviation $1$, to the response variable for a random $10\%$ of each sample. \item $\boldsymbol{X}$-outliers : We add random observations, drawn independently from a normal distribution with mean $20$ and standard deviation $1$, to the covariate value in $10$ columns of $\boldsymbol{X}$ for a random $10\%$ of each sample. \end{itemize} We repeat the simulations over $R=100$ replications to compute different performance measures.
+The data are generated from the LRM in (\ref{1.1}) following similar set-up as Zou and Li \cite{Zou3}.
+We set the sample size $n=100$, the true error standard deviation $\sigma_0 = 0.5$, and $p=500, 1000.$ Errors are generated independently from $\mathcal{N}(0, \sigma_0^2$) distributions.
+Two different scenarios are considered for the true sparse regression coefficients $\boldsymbol{\beta}_0$ as follows: \begin{itemize} \item Setting A: Only three true coefficients are not null. $\boldsymbol{\beta}_0 = (3, 1.5, 0, 0, 2, \boldsymbol{0}_{p-5}).$ \item Setting B : A more challenging scenario obtained by modifying the precedent Setting A, where we divide the first 60 components into continuous blocks of size 20, and assign the coefficient values $(3, 1.5, 0, 0, 2, \boldsymbol{0}_{15})$ to each block.
+Thus, the true model here has nine important covariates. \end{itemize} Rows of the design matrix $\boldsymbol{X}$ are drawn from the normal distribution $\mathcal{N}\left(\boldsymbol{0, \boldsymbol{\Sigma}}\right)$, where $\boldsymbol{\Sigma}$ is a positive definite matrix of Toeplitz structure, with the $(i,j)$-th element being $0.5^{|i-j|}$.
+To study the robustness of the method, we additionally modify these (pure) data by four type of contamination as follows: \begin{itemize} \item $Y$-outliers : We add random observations, drawn independently from a normal distribution $\mathcal{N}\left(20,1\right)$, to the response variable for a random $10\%$ of each sample. \item $\boldsymbol{X}$-outliers : We add random observations, drawn independently from a normal distribution, $\mathcal{N}\left(20,1\right),$ to the covariate values in $10$ columns of $\boldsymbol{X}$ for a random $10\%$ of each sample. \item Heavy-tailed $Y$-outliers : We add random observations centred at $20$, drawn independently from a t-student distributions with 3 degrees of freedom, to the response variable for a random $10\%$ of each sample. \item Heavy-tailed $\boldsymbol{X}$-outliers : We add random observations centred at $20$, drawn independently from a t-student distributions with 3 degrees of freedom, to the covariate values in $10$ columns of $\boldsymbol{X}$ for a random $10\%$ of each sample. \end{itemize} We repeat the simulations over $R=100$ replications to compute different performance measures.